|

 The campgrounds that you can reserve in advance are:

-While we just said you can reserve those campgrounds in advance, that’s only true in peak summer season from late May through the month of September.
-During those months, you’ll need to book in advance.
+While we just said you can reserve those campgrounds in advance, that’s only true in peak summer season from late May through the month of September (for most of these campgrounds).

-“Important changes to booking windows: To better serve visitors, Mora Campground will be releasing campsites in a series of three staggered block releases by loop.
+Important changes to booking windows: To better serve visitors, Mora Campground will be releasing campsites in a series of three staggered block releases by loop.
 These block releases will be 6 months in advance, two weeks in advance, and 4 days in advance.

-• A, B, and E loop campsites will be available for reservation 6 months in advance.
+• A, B and E loop campsites will be available for reservation 6 months in advance.

 • C loop campsites will be available for reservations two weeks in advance.